Kong/docs.konghq.com/app/enterprise/2.2.x/developer-portal/administration/application-registration/enable-key-auth-plugin.md

 Scroll to view all of the available examples.

 ![Service Details Page Embedded Key Usage Instructions](/assets/images/docs/dev-portal/service-details-key-auth-usage.png)

+### About API Key Locations in a Request

+{% include /md/plugins-hub/api-key-locations.md %}

 ### Make a request with the key as a query string parameter